With Blogs, Caveat Emptor

-There are a surprisingly large number of bloggers writing about enforced chastity and female led relationships and marriages (Keyheld and Sheheld.
+There are a surprisingly large number of bloggers writing about enforced chastity and female led relationships and marriages (FLR).
+Two interesting sites aggregate various blogs and display links to their latest posts.
+They are Keyheld and Sheheld.
 I regularly check in there to see what people are writing.
-These blogs fall roughly into three categories: journals of experiences, fantasies, and instruction on how to do or enforced chastity.).
-Two interesting sites aggregate various blogs and display links to their latest posts.
-They are
+These blogs fall roughly into three categories: journals of experiences, fantasies, and instruction on how to do FLR or enforced chastity.

 The sites that annoy me are the ones that give “advice” on how to establish enforced chastity or a female led relationship that are clearly (to me) fantasies that have little hope of succeeding.
 Frequently these people write “guides” that they sell for very high prices.
 Often they use their own relationships to illustrate their advice.
 It lends an air of credibility.

-The reason I get so upset at this is that men who have a serious interest in trying enforced chastity ormight think this stuff is real.
+The reason I get so upset at this is that men who have a serious interest in trying enforced chastity or FLR might think this stuff is real.
 The reason otherwise discriminating guys will fall for this crap is that they are so obsessed with the hot fantasies, they suspend disbelief long enough to show their partners these “guides”.

 Let me offer a few guidelines that might be helpful when judging the authenticity of advice: